 Session Paper no.10/1965 outlines that economic independence from satellite states does not mean isolation, but rather willingness and desire to strive to independent development and participation in the world economy.
 In recent years, and with the development of regional organizations such as IGAD, COMESA, and the East African Community (EAC), it has become clear that Kenya aims for stronger regional ties to achieve this goal of independent development and unobstructed governing.

 One area where this became clear is in the International Criminal Court (ICC) cases of Uhuru Kenyatta and Deputy President William Ruto, who were both accused of crimes against humanity in the aftermath of the turbulent 2007 elections.
-Faith Mabera, researcher on African Diplomacy and Foreign Policy at the Institute for Global Dialogue in South Africa, argues in her academic paper, that after the elections of 2013, Kenya’s diplomatic machinery went into overdrive to crush the cases at the ICC while politically isolating the court across the continent.
-In October 2013, African Heads of State adopted a resolution urging the UN Security Council to consider a one year deferral of cases against both leaders.
-In that same resolution adopted during an Extraordinary Session of the Assembly of the African Union on 12 October, 2013, it was decided to block the ICC from prosecuting any serving president or senior member of government.
+Faith Mabera, a researcher with African Diplomacy and Foreign Policy at the Institute for Global Dialogue in South Africa, argues in her academic paper, that after the elections of 2013, Kenya’s diplomatic machinery went into overdrive to crush the cases at the ICC while politically isolating the court across the continent.
+In October 2013, African Heads of State adopted a resolution urging the UN Security Council to consider a one-year deferral of cases against both leaders.
+In that same resolution adopted during an Extraordinary Session of the Assembly of the African Union on October 12 2013, it was decided to block the ICC from prosecuting any serving president or senior member of the government.
 The resolution literally stated “AU’s concern on the politicization and misuse of indictments against African leaders by ICC as well as at the unprecedented indictments of and proceedings against the sitting President and Deputy President of Kenya in light of the recent developments in that country.”
 Confronted with the risk of global isolation as a rogue democracy and pariah state over the ICC cases, President Uhuru stressed in his 2013 inauguration speech the intention to steer Kenya towards greater autonomy and pan-Africanism.

 Fast forward to the latest meeting between President Uhuru Kenyatta and President Abiy Ahmed.
-Both leaders reiterated “their firm commitment to a rules-based international system with balanced multilateralism and urgent reform of the United Nations System at its core”, according to the joint communique of 7 May 2018.
-In that same communique, the leaders pledged to champion common African Union positions especially within the Security Council.
-In this regard, Ethiopia pledged to support Kenya’s bid for a non-Permanent Seat in the United Nations Security Council for the years 2021-2022.
+Both leaders reiterated “their firm commitment to a rules-based international system with balanced multilateralism and urgent reform of the United Nations System at its core”, according to the joint communique of May 7, 2018.
+In that same communique, the leaders pledged to champion common African Union positions, especially within the Security Council.
+In this regard, Ethiopia pledged to support Kenya’s bid for a non-permanent Seat in the United Nations Security Council for the years 2021-2022.
 Viewed in this light, the meetings with both President Ahmed and President Guelleh can be seen as an attempt towards Kenya’s longing for a Pan-African and regional voice in global affairs, as shown in Session Paper No. 10/1965.